MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.WSMan.Management/Microsoft.WSMan.Management.md

 Microsoft.WSMan.Management module.
 The WSMan module contains cmdlets and providers that manage the WS-Management protocol in PowerShell.

+This module is only available on the Windows platform.

 ## Microsoft.WSMan.Management Cmdlets

 ### [Connect-WSMan](Connect-WSMan.md)